G

 Social Impact Initiatives:

-• Community Investment: Garmin supports local community engagement initiatives where it has a business presence, providing opportunities for employees to contribute.
+• Community Investment: Garmin Ltd. supports local community engagement initiatives where it operates, providing opportunities for employees to contribute.

-• Product Impact: The company actively engages in Science, Technology, Engineering, and Math (STEM) community outreach programs to educate and encourage local students to pursue engineering careers.
+• STEM Programs: Actively engages in Science, Technology, Engineering, and Math (STEM) community outreach programs to educate and encourage students to pursue engineering careers.

 Business Cyclicality & Seasonality